HuyaneMatsu/hata/docs/topics/forms.md

 ## Parameters

 Positional parameters of form submit commands work in the same way as component commands'.
 This means single and  multiple regex `custom_id`-s are both supported.

+Form submits commands additionally also support multiple keyword only parameters as well.
-Additionally, form submit commands support keyword parameters as well.
-These are matched from the fields of the submitted form.
+Not like message component commands, form submit interactions can have multiple input components, therefor they keyword parameters are matched of the fields of the submitted form.

 ```py3
 import re